sergeyklay/clusterium/README.rst

 .. -teaser-begin-

-Clusterium is a toolkit for clustering, analyzing, and benchmarking text data using state-of-the-art embedding models and clustering algorithms.
+Clusterium is a Bayesian nonparametric toolkit for text clustering, analysis, and benchmarking that leverages state-of-the-art embedding models and statistical validation techniques.

 .. -teaser-end-